Optional Intervals Event and Two n-ary Finitary Operations: An Algebraic Framework for Unifying Parallel-Serial Execution and Axiomatizing Simultaneity from an Epistemological Perspective: Two Sequence Operations on the Elements of a Finite Set of Instances

-The function of this method is that it can use a range, a domain-filtering 2-tuple, to obtain a certain type of subset from a $\bTwoTplTS$ instance.
-The characteristic of this subset is that each element of the subset is restricted within the filtering domain.
-Moreover, there must be an element in this subset such that for a certain 2-tuple within this element, its first item is equal to the left boundary of the subset range; and there must also be an element in this subset such that for a certain 2-tuple within this element, its second item is equal to the right boundary of the subset range.
+The characteristic of the subset $\domainFilteredSubTwoTplTS|_\alpha^\beta$ is that: Each element of this subset is restricted within the filtering domain.
+Moreover, there must be an element in this subset such that for a certain 2-tuple within this element, its first item is equal to the left boundary $\alpha$.
+And there must be an element such that for a certain 2-tuple within this element, its second item is equal to the right boundary $\beta$.

 To utilize this subset, we further define several variable types and related helper functions.